 The objective of a sampling procedure is to ensure the proper collection, clear labeling, proper preservation, careful transportation, and storage of samples by trained personnel for laboratory analyses.
 Collection of the sample is critical as it must be truly representative of the material being analyzed or the results will not be meaningful.
 ITLs are required to develop a statistically valid sampling method and collect a representative sample from each batch or lot of final product that is adequate to perform the required testing (COMAR 10.62.15.04B and 10.62.23.03B).
-The amount of sample required for cannabinoid or contaminant testing may vary due to sample matrix, analytical method, and laboratory-specific procedures, but a minimum sample volume of 0.5% of the batch mass of usable cannabis is required by MMCC in order to achieve a representative sample for analysis.
-For processed products, sampling will be based on the volume of the final production lot.
+The amount of sample required for cannabinoid or contaminant testing may vary due to sample matrix, analytical method, and laboratory-specific procedures.